-You can apply them to multiple layers and then combine them with different blending modes.
+How to combine Photoshop gradients multiple times using blending modes tutorial.
+You can apply the Photoshop gradients to multiple layers and then combine them with different blending modes.
 You can combine two or more presets in 100s of different ways by using the layers with different blending mode combinations.
 Set the layer blending mode for the Photoshop gradient layer via the layer panel.
 You can also use fill layers and the presets and blend those to combine many times.

 You can combine them in millions of different ways creating extreme color designs as well as subtle color effects depending on the blending modes applied.
 You can also then extended the color designs by using various Photoshop effects.
 You can then continue to combine multiple presets with that.

-If they contain transparency then you can combine them without resorting to blending modes or layer blending modes and you can then lay them out in numerous ways to create frames, linear effects, radial, button effects and much more.
+If the Photoshop gradients contain transparency then you can combine the Photoshop gradients multiple times without resorting to blending modes or layer blending modes and you can then lay them out in numerous ways to create frames, linear effects, radial, button effects and much more.

-You can also use the same selected preset and perhaps use different origin points and types and lengths (if available to that type).
+You can also use the same selected Photoshop gradient preset and perhaps use different origin points and types and lengths (if available to that type).
 You can then put the channel back to RGB or CMYK.
-Below, RGB was used as the basis for the image and in each channel a different preset was used with different lengths and origin points.
+Left, RGB was used as the basis for the image and in each channel a different preset was used with different lengths and origin points.

 All kinds of weird Photoshop gradients and backgrounds can be created

 You can select a layer and go to the layer menu and styles and then add an overlay and then click the '+' to add another and another and change the preset or perhaps change the origin position and length and change the blending modes (if no transaprency present)

 You can combine the multiple Photoshop gradients using the toolbar and the result can then be manipulated using adjustment layers such as black and white adjustment